efeelize/eng/kaiyan/value/loneliness.md

 # II.grammar
 # 1.how do you/I even begin to...  & I don't even know where to start...
-> 1)how do you/I even begin to...This phrase emphasizes that something is very difficult or challenging.
+> 1)So if you ask, how do you even begin to do something, you're emphasizing that this is going to be challenging or difficult,or impossible.

 > 2)I don't even know where to start...implying that a problem is so complicated that it’s hard to know how to start.